nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.
 The `AddressBook` will be initialised with the initial json data stored.

 Step 2.
-The user execute `addstu n/John Doe...` command to add student called John Doe to the address book.
+The user execute `addstu n/John Doe...` command to add student called John Doe to the seta.
 The `addstu` command calls `AddStuCommandParser#parse()` which parses the string keyed into the command line of the GUI.

 Step 3. `AddStuCommandParser#parse()` invokes the creation of an `AddStuCommand` object.